A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Related Works

-Another line of works trains the robot to fulfill commands directly from raw audio inputs with RL~\cite{chang2020robot,chang2021learning}.
-However, the method in \cite{chang2020robot} requires hand-tuned reward functions and a prohibitive number of one-hot labels, which is still hard to fine-tune. \cite{chang2021learning} partially addresses the problem by learning a visual-audio representation (VAR) with triplet loss to generate an intrinsic reward function for RL.
-However, the quality of the VAR in \cite{chang2021learning} is suboptimal based on our quantitative evaluation.
-In contrast, the better representation in our work leads to more ideal reward functions and better robot performance.
+However, all these works overlook the continual fine-tuning and customization by users, an essential step to ensure performance after the deployment.
+Fine-tuning such models is computationally challenging and requires hand-tuned reward functions and prohibitive labeling efforts. \citet{chang2021learning} partially addresses the problem by learning a visual-audio representation (VAR) with triplet loss to generate an intrinsic reward function for RL.
+However, this method requires negative pairs in the triplet loss, which is not intuitive to non-experts and inefficient to deploy in new target domains.

-\textbf{Representation learning for robotics.} Representation learning has shown great potential in learning useful embeddings for downstream robotic tasks.
-Deep autoencoders have been used to compress high-dimensional observations such as images into low-dimensional latent space.
-The resulting latent vectors are then used as states or intrinsic rewards for RL~\cite{lange2012autonomous, nair2018visual, wang2020roll}.
-At test time, however, the methods in~\cite{nair2018visual, wang2020roll} require users to provide goal images for task execution, while our method takes voice commands, which is a more natural and convenient way of human-robot communication.
-Additionally, reconstructions of the input images often make the autoencoders computationally expensive.
-Another line of works uses contrastive loss to learn representations for downstream tasks such as grasping and water pouring~\cite{sermanet2018time, jang2018grasp2vec, nguyen2020robot}.
-Contrastive loss avoids the reconstruction operation in autoencoders.
-While all of these works focus mainly on the visual or the text modality, we address the interplay between sight and sound.
+\textbf{Visual and language representation for robotics.} Representation learning has shown great potential in learning useful embeddings for downstream robotic tasks~\cite{jang2022bcz,nair2022r3m}.
+Deep autoencoders have been used to learn a latent space which generates states or rewards for RL~\cite{nair2018visual, wang2020roll,Zhu2020The}.
+Contrastive learning has also been used to learn representations for downstream skill learning~\cite{sermanet2018time, jang2018grasp2vec}.
+However, in task execution, a goal image has to be provided, which is less natural in terms of human-robot communication compared to language.

+To this end, visual-language representations have been widely used to associate human instructions with visual observations in navigation~\cite{shah2022lmnav,huang23vlmaps} and manipulation~\cite{shridhar2022peract,yu2023using,mees2023grounding}.
+However, similar to text-based command following agents, these methods also lose information when the input is sound instead of text.
+Although audio-visual representations such as AudioCLIP have been developed~\cite{guzhov2022audioclip}, how to apply them in robot learning remains an open challenge.
+Our work and ~\cite{chang2021learning} address this challenge by proposing a visual-audio representation that generates RL rewards for robot skill learning, while our method achieves better data efficiency and can be more easily fine-tuned than ~\cite{chang2021learning}.